ParisNeo/lollms_client/README.md

 *   🔌 **Versatile Binding System:** Seamlessly switch between different LLM backends (LoLLMs, Ollama, OpenAI, Llama.cpp, Transformers, vLLM, OpenLLM) without major code changes.
 *   🗣️ **Multimodal Support:** Interact with models capable of processing images and generate various outputs like speech (TTS) and images (TTI).
 *   🤖 **Function Calling with MCP:** Empowers LLMs to use external tools and functions through the Model Context Protocol (MCP), with built-in support for local Python tool execution via `local_mcp` binding and its default tools (file I/O, internet search, Python interpreter, image generation).
-*   🎭 **Personalities as Agents:** Personalities can now define their own set of required tools (MCPs), turning them into self-contained, ready-to-use agents.
+*   🎭 **Personalities as Agents:** Personalities can now define their own set of required tools (MCPs) and have access to static or dynamic knowledge bases (`data_source`), turning them into self-contained, ready-to-use agents.
 *   🚀 **Streaming & Callbacks:** Efficiently handle real-time text generation with customizable callback functions, including during MCP interactions.
+*   📝 **Advanced Structured Content Generation:** Reliably generate structured JSON output from natural language prompts using the `generate_structured_content` helper method.
 *   💬 **Discussion Management:** Utilities to easily manage and format conversation histories, including a persistent `data_zone` for context that is always present in the system prompt.
 *   ⚙️ **Configuration Management:** Flexible ways to configure bindings and generation parameters.
 *   🧩 **Extensible:** Designed to easily incorporate new LLM backends and modality services, including custom MCP toolsets.